heckman/photos-server/README.md

 Once built it needs to be moved to the Applications folder to work correctly.

-### Uninstallation (Launch agent)
+### Uninstallation cruft

 Photos Server will listen for incoming connections by creating a launch agent at `~/Library/LaunchAgents/ca.heckman.path.plist`.
-This file will not be removed when the Photos Server application is removed.
-A future version will be tidier, but for now, it will have to be uninstalled manually.
+This file can be removed from the control panel, but it will not be automatically removed when the Photos Server application is deleted.
+Photos Server also creates small file to store its settings at `~/Library/Preferences/ca.heckman.PhotosServer.plist` which will also be left behind. (*An uninstallation script is in the works #TODO.*)

 ## Fancy redirection